 - 1 x Arduino Duemilanove / Uno with ATmega 328 CPU

-- 1 x DS1307 real time clock chip (and socket if you are soldering)
+- 1 x DS1307 real time clock chip and IC socket

 - 1 x Crystal oscillator for the DS1307

-- 1x Arduino prototyping shield, or breadboard and jumper wire if you don’t want to solder.
+- 1 x Breadboard and jumper wire for testing or if you don’t want to solder (optional)

-- 1x 16 Pin IDC Socket for the display connection if you are soldering.
+- 1 x 16 Pin IDC Socket for the display connection

-2 x Model 2416 LED Matrix Displays from Sure Electronics.
-You can get these from Sure’s eBay store for $15 each: http://www.sure-electronics.net/ You can buy either the red or green display, and with 3mm or 5mm LEDs.
-(My clock is made with the 3mm green one.)
+2 x Sure 2416 LED Matrix You can get these from eBay for around $20 each You can buy either the red or green display, and with 3mm or 5mm LEDs.
+My clock in the video is made with the 3mm green displays.
 Make sure you get the newer version of the display which is based on the Holtek HT1632C chip.
 You can tell the newer displays as they have the controller chip and DIP switches on the back.
-The front is relatively empty of components – see picture below.
+The front is relatively empty of components as you can see:

 1 x DS1307 Real Time Clock (RTC) chip, Crystal, 3.3v Coin Cell Battery & Holder.
 The clock chip keeps time, regulated by the crystal.
 The battery powers the chip if the clock is unplugged, so it remembers the time when you turn it back on.
 I found all these bits on eBay bundled as a kit for $10.

 2 x ‘Push to Make’ Buttons.
 These are used to set the time / change the display mode.
-You can get them for a few dollars.
+You can get a pack on eBay for a dollar or two.

 1 x USB Lead – Type “A to B”